ibm-cloud-docs/containers/cs_storage_block_vpc.md

    csi.storage.k8s.io/provisioner-secret-name: <secret_name>
    csi.storage.k8s.io/provisioner-secret-namespace: <secret_namespace>
    ```
-   {: pre}
+   {: codeblock}

-4. Follow the steps in [Adding VPC Block Storage to your apps](#vpc-block-add) to create a PVC from your customized storage class.
+4. As the cluster user, follow the steps in [Adding VPC Block Storage to your apps](#vpc-block-add) to create a PVC from your customized storage class.

 ## Backing up and restoring data
 {: #vpc-block-backup-restore}